HDR Complaints and Grievances Guide

 This guide relates to the making of complaints that arise in the day-to-day context in which researchers work in University departments.
-For examples, it might be a complaint about a decision relating to your candidature, it might be a complaint about resourcing and infrastructure, or it could be a complaint relating to interpersonal relationships.
+For example, it might be a complaint about a decision relating to your candidature, it might be a complaint about resourcing and infrastructure, or it could be a complaint relating to interpersonal relationships.

 This Guide does not relate to criminal matters, which should always be reported to the NSW Police.

 The terms ‘complaint’ and ‘grievance’ can be used interchangeably.
 The UNE Student Grievance Policy talks about ‘grievances’ and defines them, but in general when people refer to complaints and/or grievances, they usually mean the same thing.

 The first step is to decide how you want to deal with your complaint.
 In general there are two ways of addressing complaints:

 - The first way is sometimes referred to as an ‘informal’ process.
 This means that, if you have a complaint, you raise it directly with the person or work unit concerned and attempt to resolve the matter by discussing what happened and how it might be addressed.

 - The second way is by formal complaint.
 This is normally a complaint made in writing, and transmitted to the responsible University Officer.
 In most cases, formal complaints cannot be made anonymously, and a copy of the written complaint will be given to the person/s who are the subject of the complaint.
 There are some categories of complaint that can be made anonymously but these generally relate to whistle-blowing contexts and not to complaints about the day to day conduct of graduate research.